The Real Estate Market in Penang

 For any purchase by a foreigner in Penang, an application for approval must be submitted to the state authorities.
 This can take 2 to 4 months.

-Once final payment is made (often via a local bank or international loan), titles are transferred and you receive the keys.
+Once the final payment is made (often through a local or international bank loan), the title is transferred and you receive the keys.

 What is the minimum purchase threshold for a foreigner in Penang?

-In 2026, for the island (Penang Island), the threshold is 800,000 RM for an apartment and 1.8 million for a landed house.
-On the mainland, thresholds are lower.
+In 2026, on Penang Island the threshold is RM 800,000 for an apartment and RM 1.8 million for a landed house.
+On the mainland, the thresholds are lower.

 Is property tax high?

-No, it is very affordable compared to Europe.
-A distinction is made between Quit Rent (land tax) and Assessment Rates (municipal tax).
+No, it is very affordable compared with Europe.
+There are two types: Quit Rent (land tax) and Assessment Rates (municipal tax).

 Can I get a bank loan in Malaysia?

-Yes, if you have a valid work visa or MM2H.
+Yes, if you hold a valid work visa or an MM2H.
 Banks generally finance up to 60-70% for foreigners.

 Is the Gurney Drive area still attractive?

-More than ever with the new Gurney Bay park.
-It is the iconic waterfront for luxury.
+More than ever, with the new Gurney Bay park.
+It's the iconic waterfront for luxury living.

-The secondary market (Subsale) is active, but resale can take 6 to 12 months.
-Plan for a long-term vision (+5 years).
+The secondary (Subsale) market is active, but a resale can take 6 to 12 months.
+Plan with a long-term view (5+ years).

 What is RPGT?